IPMIUTIL performs a series of common IPMI server management functions to allow

 ipmiutil Project History

-This project started in October 2001 as part of the Carrier Grade Linux effort.
+In October 2001, this project started as part of the Carrier Grade Linux effort.

 It was then known as 'panicsel' and included a kernel patch to write a Linux panic event to the IPMI firmware log, as well as utilities.